z76316/TREC-CAsT-ASCFDA/README.md

 This repo is to reproduce the [ASCFDA-CAsT-2020](https://trec.nist.gov/pubs/trec29/papers/ASCFDA.C.pdf) pipelines.

-For the original version of code are most deployed on TPU & GCP with cumbersome T5 source code, so we reimplemented in a 2021-style with the wonderful tools from [castorini lab](https://github.com/castorini), which is one of the best Information Retrieval Labs in the world.
-This version is much easier and clean than the original version.
+For the original version is most deployed on TPU & GCP with cumbersome T5 source code, we reimplemented in a 2021-style in an easier and cleaner way.
+Great thanks to the wonderful tools developed [castorini lab](https://github.com/castorini), one of the world's best Information Retrieval Labs.

 The method propose in [ASCFDA-CAsT-2020](https://trec.nist.gov/pubs/trec29/papers/ASCFDA.C.pdf) can be separated into 3 parts: